london-escience/tempss/doc/API.md

 application, as defined by the transform that is registered in the metadata for the template represented by `templateId`.
 This operation returns JSON data that provides the result of the conversion and URLs to a set of resulting files.
-The client-side JavaScript library for the tempro service provides support for generating profile XML content from a tree and for sending this to the server for conversion.
+The client-side JavaScript library for the tempss service provides support for generating profile XML content from a tree and for sending this to the server for conversion.